Lindsey Graham: Trump’s Doctrine, Peace in the Middle East, and FBI Abuse - October 7th, Hour 2

 So I'm on Israel's side without apology.

-You see, the president did everything he could do to entice Vladimir Putin uh to stop the killing and the murdering and the attacking and the invasion of Ukraine.
+You see, the president did everything he could do to entice Vladimir Putin to stop the killing and the murdering and the attacking and the invasion of Ukraine.

 I'll be honest, Senator, when this conflict first started, I thought it would be over very quickly.

-Um I just thought that Russia would roll over Ukraine.
+I just thought that Russia would roll over Ukraine.

-I also blame Biden for putting handcuffs on the Ukrainians in terms of you know restrictions about how they can fight a conflict, and they he wouldn't even let them have MiGs that were being offered by Poland in the very beginning.
+I also blame Biden for putting handcuffs on the Ukrainians in terms of restrictions about how they can fight a conflict.

 He wouldn't let them use certain bombs.

-Um, but now the handcuffs are off.
+But now the handcuffs are off.

 Now President Trump has basically said, okay, you don't want peace.

-And now the Ukrainians have been striking, and it's it's not gotten a lot of press, but they've hit dozens of refineries in Russia.
+And now the Ukrainians have been striking, and it's not gotten a lot of press, but they've hit dozens of refineries in Russia.

-I mean, Western Europe was buying all this energy from Russia funding, you know, the war against Ukraine.
+I mean, Western Europe was buying all this energy from Russia, funding, you know, the war against Ukraine.

 It's insane.